Americo Gonçalves

 Americo Gonçalves (died 2014) was an Angolan journalist.

 Life

-In the 1990s Gonçalves founded the weekly newspapers Angolense and later A Capital.
+In the 1990s, Gonçalves founded the weekly newspapers Angolense and later A Capital.

-As editor-in-chief of Angolense, in 2000 he and another news editor were convicted of defaming a provincial governor whom the newspaper had accused of incompetence.
+As editor-in-chief of Angolense, in 2000, he and another news editor were convicted of defaming a provincial governor whom the newspaper had accused of incompetence.
 He received a three-month suspended sentence.

 Gonçalves was awarded the Maboque Journalism Prize in 2010 for his services to Angolan journalism.

+Death

 He died on 2 August 2014.